MohammedJAlmalki/Analyst-NoteBook/README.md

 ```

 ## Contributing
-Please email me on mohammedjalmalki@outlook.sa if you are interested to contribute.
+If you are interested to contribute, please email me on mohammedjalmalki@outlook.sa.